Few particles with an impurity in a one-dimensional harmonic trap: Energy dependence on interaction

-The first intrinsic excited doublet (see panel (c) of \fref{sec:energy;fig:s.c.energy}) has the same effects as the ground state: as the number of particles increases the value of the energy in the infinite interacting limit increases and the gap between the two states close for a weaker interaction.
-Each line of the excited doublet is $N-2$ times degenerate, and all of the states of one line have either even parity or odd parity.

-Nevertheless, if we compare both doublets (panels (a) and (c) of \fref{sec:energy;fig:s.c.energy}) we note that the excited ones close their gap for a larger value of the interaction compared with the ground-state doublet.
+The first intrinsic excited doublet (bottom panels of \fref{sec:energy;fig:s.c.energy}) has the same behavior as the ground state: as the number of particles increases the value of the energy in the infinite interacting limit increases and the gap between the two states close for weaker interactions.
+Each curve of the excited doublet is $N-2$ times degenerate, and all of the states in one curve have either even parity or odd parity.
+Nevertheless, we note that the excited doublets close their gap for a larger value of the interaction compared with the ground-state doublets.
 The energy difference between the two doublets in the infinite interacting limit is larger than $\hbar\omega$.
 This indicates that the excited doublet gains more energy from zero to infinite interaction than the ground state.

-We can interpret both doublet states with a simple model in which the impurity is immersed in a double well, where the central barrier is created by the repulsive bath.
-The height of the central barrier naturally depends on the number of bath particles and on the interaction strength.
-The Hamiltonian of this one-particle effective model is,
+We can easily interpret both doublet states with a simple model in which the impurity is immersed in a double well, where the central barrier is created by the repulsive bath.
+The height of the central barrier naturally depends on the number of bath particles $N_b$ and on the interaction strength $g$.
+The Hamiltonian of this one-particle effective model is

-where we can take $\varphi(x)$ as the harmonic oscillator ground state wavefunction.
+where we can take $\varphi(x)$ as the harmonic oscillator ground-state wavefunction.
 Note that our mean-field approach is a direct variation of this model, where we introduce the possibility to adapt the central barrier created by the bath particles.
+Indeed, solving the effective double-well Hamiltonian (\ref{sec:energy;eq:doublewell}) is equivalent to directly solving the MF equation (\ref{sec:model;eq:s.c.imp}) assuming that the bath's bosons are in the HO ground-state.

-In this model, the two lowest states become degenerate when the barrier becomes infinite and they have opposite parity.
+In this double-well model, the two lowest states become degenerate when the barrier becomes infinite and they have opposite parity.
 For this reason, we can understand the doublet states as the ground state and the first excitation of the impurity in the double well.
 This interpretation is also useful to explain the excited doublet.
 In that case, we can understand it as an excitation of the central barrier.
 This produces a wider central barrier, whose effects are to increase the energy in the infinite interacting limit and to close the gap for larger values of the interaction.
+We note that the excitation of the central barrier only makes sense for the case with distinguishable baths, as those states do not appear in the spectrum of bosonic baths.